Whales and Their Ability to Hold Their Breath

 For some people, it is even more than that, it’s a lifestyle.

-But we will always wonder about the mysteries of the deep ocean and the amazing creatures who visit these depths.
+But we will always wonder about the mysteries of the deep ocean and the amazing creatures that visit these depths.

 Sign Up to La Galigo's Newsletter